How to Make Real Whipped Cream

 Real Whipped Cream

 Here is a simple recipe for homemade whipped cream.
-Just a little bit of sweet and a flavourful touch of vanilla (also known as Chantilly Cream) make this a perfect add-on to many desserts.
+Just a little bit of sugar and a flavourful touch of vanilla make this a perfect add-on to many desserts.
+Fun fact, whipped cream with a touch of vanilla is called Chantilly Cream.

 Prep : 10 minutes